Pedagogical Research and Development Grants

 The proposals should be set in the literature in the same way a discipline based proposal would be.

 Proposals will be reviewed by three members of our review college who have relative expertise.

-The funded projects will be required to demonstrate clear pathways to impact on specific target groups.
+The funded projects must demonstrate clear pathways to impact specific target groups.
 The lead applicant can choose who the target groups are, but this must be justified.

 As part of our commitment to support the recommendations and principles set out by the San Francisco Declaration on Research Assessment (DORA; https://sfdora.org/read/), applicants should not use journal-based metrics, such as journal impact factors, as a surrogate measure of the quality of individual research articles.
 Our Review College are also asked not to consider such journal metrics when reviewing applications.

 Supporting Ecologists in the Global South